lonixchu-hk/auto-app-starter/README.md

 3. **Save Positions**: Arrange your applications on your monitors, then click `Record`.
 4. **Enjoy!**: On your next PC boot, your selected applications will start in their saved positions.

-## 📂 Configuration

-All settings are stored in the `window_positions.json` and `config.json` files in the application's directory.
-These files store the positions of your windows and whether auto-start is enabled.

 ## 🛠️ Development

 ### Prerequisites